austinstover/ipe2tikz-images/README.md

 ========
-This is a TikZ exporter ipelet: a plugin for [Ipe](http://ipe.otfried.org/) that exports **readable** [TikZ](https://sourceforge.net/projects/pgf/) pictures for use in LaTeX documents.
+This is a TikZ exporter ipelet: a plugin for [Ipe](http://ipe.otfried.org/) that exports **readable** [TikZ](https://sourceforge.net/projects/pgf/) pictures for use in LaTeX documents, including embedded bitmaps (i.e. imported images).

 It was forked from [ipe2tikz by Joe Rabinoff](https://github.com/QBobWatson/ipe2tikz), and tweaked to export images embedded as bitmaps in the ipe document into the TikZ picture.

-You should move the pdfs this ipelet produces along with the tex output into your latex document folder so that they can be referenced and displayed from the TikZ picture.
+If you choose "Export to file", then you should place the tex output and images this ipelet produces into your latex document directory so that they can be referenced and displayed from the TikZ picture.
+Use `\usepackage{graphicx}` in your latex preamble.
+If you choose "Export to text object", then you will be given the option to choose the root file name of any selected images; they will automatically be placed in the same directory as the ipe document.

-Note that exporting these embedded images is still an experimental feature.

 ![ipe window](example.png)